amrit3128/Scrcpy-Scripts/README.md

 Also your phone and your PC should be connected to same network

 ## Installation
-Either clone the repository or download the scripts individually from the raw file
+Either clone the repository or download the scripts individually using the the raw file

 ```git clone https://github.com/Amrit-codes/Scrcpy-Scripts.git```